bbauska/front-end-web-ui/README.md

 ### **Adding Less Variables**

--   Open the *conFusion* project in a text editor of your choice.
-In the css folder, create a file named *styles.less*.
+-   Open the <i>conFusion</i> project in a text editor of your choice.
+In the css folder, create a file named <i>styles.less*.
 We will add the Less code into this file.
 -   Add the following Less variables into the file:

     **@lt-gray: \#ddd;**